python-hyper/h11/README.rst

 parsing algorithms remain linear-time even in the face of pathological input like slowloris, and there are no byte-by-byte loops.

 Currently the whole library is ~800 lines-of-code.
-You can easily read and understand the whole thing in less than an hour.
+You can read and understand the whole thing in less than an hour.
 Most of the energy invested in this so far has been spent on trying to keep things simple by minimizing special-cases and ad hoc state manipulation; even though it is now quite small and simple, I'm still annoyed that I haven't figured out how to make it even smaller and simpler.
 (Unfortunately, HTTP does not lend itself to simplicity.)

+At a more concrete, roadmappy kind of level, my current todo list is:

+* Finish writing tests (h11/tests/test_connection.py has a list at the bottom of the main untested functionality)
+* Write a manual
+* Try using it for some real things

+The API is ~feature complete and I don't expect the general outlines to change much, but you can't judge an API's ergonomics until you actually document and use it, so I'd expect some changes in the details.

 *How do I try it?*